iscc/iscc-specs/docs/specification.md

 ## Instance-ID

-The Instance-ID is built from the raw data of the media object to be identified and serves as basic checksum for the media object.
+The Instance-ID is built from the raw data of the media object to be identified and serves as checksum for the media object.
 The raw data of the media object is split into 64-kB data-chunks.
-Then we build a hash-tree from those chunks and use the truncated top-hash for the Instance-ID:
+Then we build a hash-tree from those chunks and use the truncated top-hash as component body of the Instance-ID:

 ![iscc-creation-instance-id](images/iscc-creation-instance-id.svg)

-An ISCC generating application must provide a `generate_instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID.
+An ISCC generating application must provide a `instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID.
 Generate an Instance-ID by this procedure:

 1. Split the raw bytes of the encoded media object into 64-kB chunks.
 2. For each chunk calculate the sha256d[^sha256d] digest of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).